katholt/reddog-nf/README.md

 * Add ingroup/outgroups test isolates to test spec
     - might be tricky as adding more later will have the stddev of the metric
     - nonetheless calculate and add both near pass/fail and clear pass/fail
-* I think read validation fails if format is correct but there is very short reads
+* I think read validation fails if format is correct but there are very short reads
     - probably want to abort if reads are so short mapping is not useful
     - accidentally gave nf reddog simulated reads with no sequence and it tried to run
 * Subsampling approach is too slow when subsampling down to a large number